 What is Dustless Wood Floor Refinishing?

-Our hardwood floor refinishing process includes sanding and restoration without the dust or toxins.
-Our machines collect the dust and toxins during the process.
+Our hardwood floor refinishing process includes sanding, refinishing, and restoration without the dust or toxins.
+Our machines collect the debris and toxins during the process.
 This is a "dustless" wood floor refinishing process.
-We also can deep clean and strip wood floors without sanding at all in certain cases when sanding is not necessary (floors are just really dirty), the wood floor is too thin, or the job site has space and furniture limitations (please inquire with any questions).
+We also can deep clean and strip wood floors without sanding at all in certain cases when sanding is not necessary (wood boards are just really dirty), the wood floor is too thin, or the job site has space and furniture limitations (please inquire with any questions).

 The history of hardwood floor refinishing spans centuries.
 [19th Century Hand-Cut Hardwood Flooring] Refinished hardwood floors as we know them today were not commonplace until the late 1800’s.
 For centuries before this time, hardwood floors were restricted to only the wealthiest of people.
 Expert craftsmen would work on a single floor for years, intricately cutting and laying down patterns by hand.
 These works of art were typically parquet floors.
 Having a parquet floor was a definite indicator of one’s upper class status.